What to expect during recovery after regenerative treatment

 Recovery is not a passive waiting period.
 It is an active phase where the patient's choices and the medical team's guidance work together.
 Staying informed, following instructions, and maintaining open communication with the clinic are the foundations of a smooth recovery experience.

 Every patient's journey is different.
 The timeline outlined here is a general guide, not a guarantee.
 At Regeneris, the commitment to each patient extends well beyond the procedure itself, through every phase of recovery and follow-up.
+If you have specific questions about what recovery would look like in your case, you can book a regenerative medicine consultation with our team.

 Keep reading